Global Junior Heavyweight League: 2020 (Rumble)

 After the COVID-19 pandemic, the Junior Heavyweight League was replaced with an annual Junior Rumble.
 The first edition was on 4 October as part of an N-1 Victory 2020 show at Korakuen Hall in Bunkyō, Tokyo and contained 14 participants.
 They entered strictly every 30 seconds.
 The winner of this rumble did not receive a GHC Junior Heavyweight Championship shot and the reigning champion, Kotaro Suzuki, participated.

 2021

 The 2021 Noah Junior Rumble was held in an empty Club Citta, Kawasaki, Kanagawa on 26 June, one month before the Noah Jr. Team Game 2021.
 It was part of Noah Cage War 2021.
 The Rumble had 15 participants, 1 more than the previous year.
 The winner, Hayata, successfully defeated Atsushi Kotoge for the GHC Junior Heavyweight Championship the next night.

 Haoh, Tadasuke and Nioh all entered at the same time.
 Hayata & Yoshinari Ogawa entered unofficially and were allowed entry by the referee.

 2022

 The 2022 Noah Junior Rumble was part of the N Innovation U-Cup.
 It was held at Yokohama Radiant Hall, Yokohama on 6 January.
 Daisuke Harada, the winner, successfully defeated Hayata for the GHC Junior Heavyweight Championship the next night.

+2024

+The 2024 edition of the tournament premiered under the "N Innovation" banner and took place between October 30 and November 6.

+2025

+The 2025 edition of the tournament premiered under the "Jr. Grand Prix" banner and will take place between November 8 and 21.